 To promote protections for customers, including in relation to assisting customers who are facing payment difficulties.

-The proposed changes are detailed in the Payment Difficulty Framework: new draft decision.
+The proposed changes and responses to the consutlation are detailed in the Payment Difficulty Framework: new draft decision.

 In February 2016, the Commission completed its inquiry into energy hardship.
 The inquiry found: